Terri Hoffman: Deaths in the cult

-In late 1976, Hoffman's second husband Glenn Cooley wanted out of the cult and his marriage to Terri.
-He was discovered dead of an overdose of valium and librium in February 1977, five days after the divorce was finalized.
-Hoffman produced Cooley's will from her safe, naming her the sole beneficiary, and her group saw the tragedy as proof that the black lords were making gains and poisoning the blood.
-The cure was draining the poison through bloodletting, which caused many members to leave the movement.
-Thirteen years later, a former high-ranking follower told investigators that Hoffman had said to her that Cooley was "going to the next level", and that the two had visited him at his cabin the night before his death but after he had ingested the drugs.
-Five months after Cooley's death, Hoffman married Ben Johnson but divorced him in 1980.
-Her meditation classes were reportedly attracting hundreds at the turn of the 1980s, and Conscious Development began expanding into Chicago, Illinois.
+25-year-old Glenn Cooley, Hoffman's second husband, decided to leave the cult and his marriage with Terri in late 1976.
+Five days after the divorce was finalised, Cooley was found dead from a valium and librium overdose on February 1, 1977.
+Cooley's will, which named Hoffman as the sole beneficiary and was discovered in her safe, was produced by Hoffman.
+Her group saw the incident as proof that the black lords were seizing control and contaminating the local population.
+Many members of the movement left as a result of the bloodletting treatment, which supposedly drained the poison from the body.
+Thirteen years after Cooley's death, a former high-ranking follower claimed to police that Hoffman had told her that he was "moving to the next level" and that the two had visited him at his cabin the night before his passing after he had ingested the drugs.
+Hoffman married Ben Johnson five months after Cooley died, but they later got a divorce in 1980.
+At this time, her meditation workshops allegedly drew hundreds of participants, and Conscious Development started to spread into Chicago, Illinois.
+In August 1979, 21-year-old Kenneth Wilder, the son of Hoffman, died after he fell from a building under construction.
+His death benefits and other assets were left to his mother.